Courses

 Fall, Spring.

-Full details for SPAN 2200 - Perspectives on Latin America
+Full details for SPAN 2230 - Perspectives on Spain

-Full details for SPAN 2205 - Perspectives on Latin America in Spanish
+Full details for SPAN 2235 - Perspectives on Spain in Spanish

 This 1-credit optional course aims to expand the students' vocabulary, and advance their speaking and reading skills as well as enhance their knowledge and deepen their cultural understanding by supplementing non-language courses throughout the University.